No. 6: Stoking future inflation

 The Fed's policy of keeping rates low is intended to make borrowing less costly and, thus, stimulate the economy.
-But all that "cheap money" may come with a high price if the money supply ignites inflation somewhere down the road.
+But all that "cheap money" may come with a high price if it ignites inflation somewhere down the road.

 A surge in prices would easily overwhelm the returns retirees get from CDs, savings and other fixed-income investments.